Gallate’s Building, Napier

 To better understand their options, the owners asked Design Phase engineers to peer review the original seismic assessment.
 Design Phase completed further onsite investigations and provided new information about building materials used and connections between structural elements.
 The engineers proposed a seismic solution and costs to strengthen the upper floor walls using steel braces with spliced connections.

-Gallate’s Building was built in 1932 following the Napier earthquake.
-The two story building was designed by JA Louis Hay, in the Art Deco style prevalent at that time.
+Gallate’s Building was built in 1932 following the Hawke's Bay earthquake.
+The two-storey building was designed by JA Louis Hay in the art deco style prevalent at that time.
 It was built by Holder Bros and constructed from brick and reinforced concrete.

-Originally used as the offices and store for Woolen Distributors Limited, today a menswear retailer operates from the ground floor and the second floor is an apartment.
+Originally used as the offices and store for Woollen Distributors Ltd, today a menswear retailer operates from the ground floor and the second floor is an apartment.

 Gallate’s Building is a Group 1 heritage item on the Napier District Plan – an acknowledgement of the building’s heritage value and contribution to Napier’s iconic streetscape.
 The building is also included on the New Zealand Heritage List as part of the Napier City Centre Historic Area.